Tarangire National Park

 Tarangire, The land of Giants

-This was originally a hunting area & the National Park was established in 1970.
+This was originally a hunting area and the National Park was established in 1970.
 It is now regarded as one of the finest wildlife sanctuaries in Tanzania.

 It covers an area of 2600 Km².
 It is located 1,100 meters above the sea level and its name comes from the Tarangire River that meanders across the park from South to North.

-The vegetation is largely dominated by baobab trees, martyred by the giant of the park: the elephant who move around in large herds of up to a hundred head.
+The vegetation is largely dominated by baobab trees, martyred by the other giant of the park: the elephants, who move around in large herds of up to a hundred animals.

 This spectacular Park has rich and varied wildlife and the most interesting season starts from mid-July to mid-February.

-The Park covers a wide range of habitats and visitors should linger at least 48 hours to see the rare species such as lesser kudu, oryx and a good list of endemic birds
+The Park covers a wide range of habitats and visitors should linger at least 48 hours to see the rare species such as lesser kudus, oryx and a good list of endemic birds.

 Early morning game drives are very exciting and there is a nice light for photos.